-Growing organic is obviously the more natural way to grow compared to synthetic.
+Growing organic is obviously the most natural way to grow.
 Organic fertilizers and nutrients utilize biological components like animal and plant waste to promote a more natural growing environment.

 A benefit of organic products is that they have a slower release time of nutrients into the plant, making it harder to overfeed or burn the plants.
 However, this can also cause problems if there is an issue that shows up late in the growth cycle, and a quick fix is needed to save the plant, as an organic product may not act as quickly.

 Organic fertilizers and nutrients are renewable and sustainable, and over time can help create better soil.
 For outdoor growers, this creates a strong appeal for organic growing methods, as soil can be reused for multiple seasons.

 Organics also have a greater chance of staying the soil, avoiding nutrient run-off.
 When quality of product and attention to natural growth is most important, organics are the way to go, though one can expect a higher price tag for organic products.

 Another option for growers who want something more widely available that still produces a strong and complete product, synthetics are perfect for the commercial grower that demands consistency and quality.